yasminaElg/hackaton_project/docs/guide.md

 Now that you have a backend running, you can send requests to CRUDL data.

+The first step is to connect the front-end hackaton list to the real DB.
+Plug the landing page to the read route, to fetch all hackaton data and replace the placeholder / lorem you used before with the real DB data.

-To be able to CRUDL data, you need an admin interface to do so.
+To be able to create, update or delete hackatons, you need an admin interface to do so.
-So the first step is to create a new page on the app, and add navigation (via React Router) to access it.
+So the next step is to create a new page on the app, and add navigation (via React Router) to access it via the button on the landing page.

-The admin dashboard should have :
+The admin part should be composed of

-- A list of all hackaton (fetched from the backend, via axios) with, for each, an upate and delete button.
-- A button to create a new hackaton.
+- A list of ALL hackatons, with buttons to update or delete on each row
-- A form to create / update hackatons which will perform requests to the backend.
+- A form to create / update hackatons

 You should have all the knowledge necessary to create your own forms with react.
-You can also plug the landing page to the read route, to fetch all hackaton data and replace the placeholder / lorem you used before with the real DB data.

 To finish off, the admin side should only be accessed by authorized member only.
 We won't make a full login / create account process.
 We will use the authentication token provided by the backend.
 You should prevent acces to the admin side to anyone without an authentication token.